 The student who elects to re-attend the skills laboratory component of a course will be required to pay a fee of \$50.00.
-The fee will be collected at registration.
+The fee will be collected by the Bursar's office.
 Clinical rotations cannot be audited.

 Academic and/or Professional Misconduct